A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Model

-We use a steepest descent algorithm with projection to minimize \cref{eq:cij_lse} under the constraint in \cref{eq:positivity_couplings} (see \cref{SI-sec:lse_minimization}).
+We use a steepest descent algorithm with projection to minimize \cref{eq:cij_lse} under the constraint in \cref{eq:positivity_couplings} (see \cref{sec:lse_minimization} in the Supplementary Information).
 We thus obtain the positive couplings $k_{ij}^{*}$ minimizing the LSE.
 As seen earlier, computing the $c_{ij}$ as a function of the $k_{ij}$ relies on the choice of a threshold $\xi$.
-Therefore, we repeated the above minimization procedure for several values of $\xi$, and chose the one with the smallest LSE. \textit{In fine}, the reconstructed couplings $k_{ij}^{opt}$ define the best physically admissible GEM with contact probabilities $c_{ij}^{opt}$ reproducing the experimental values of the contact probabilities.
+Therefore, we repeat the above minimization procedure for several values of $\xi$, and choose the one with the smallest LSE. \textit{In fine}, the reconstructed couplings $k_{ij}^{opt}$ define the best physically admissible GEM with contact probabilities $c_{ij}^{opt}$ reproducing the experimental values of the contact probabilities.